Hoatzin

 Inquire

 The Hoatzin is a remarkably eye-catching bird with a featherless bright blue face, red eyes, goldfish-orange breast feathers, and a spiky orange crest tipped in black.
 Unlike most other birds, both the male and female look exactly alike.
-Hoatzins live in South American swamps, mainly in the Amazon and Orinoco river basins, having branched off from other birds around 65 million years ago.
-They are roughly the size of a chicken—about 25.5 inches long and weighing less than 2.2 pounds).
-Baby Hoatzins have clawed wings and can swim—but can't fly, while adults can fly (but clumsily) between branches.
+Hoatzins live in South American swamps, mainly in the Amazon and Orinoco River basins, having branched off from other birds around 65 million years ago.
+They are roughly the size of a chicken, about 25.5 inches long and weigh less than 2.2 pounds.
+Baby Hoatzins have clawed wings and can swim, but can't fly, while adults can fly (but clumsily) between branches.
 Known as skunk or stink birds, Hoatzins digest leaves in a multi-chambered stomach where bacteria break down the leaves, releasing methane gas.
 Both parents and older siblings help raise the young.
 Fortunately, Hoatzins are not endangered.

 Read more